sylhare/sylhare.github.io/_posts/2023/2023-07-11-Github-copilot-trial.md

 tags: [misc]
 ---

-GitHub copilot is an AI that sometime suggest you some snippets, it tries to determine what could help based on the context of the file(s) you are working on.
+GitHub copilot is an AI that sometimes suggests some snippets to you, it tries to determine what could help based on the context of the file(s) you are working on.

 It's not limited to code, It also works with text completion, which can be useful when writing some documentation within the repo itself or for architecture documentation.

-So for fun is going to be written with the co piloting mode ON 🙃 and when writing _GitHub copilot is..._ at the start of this article, I could see all the marketing pushed to me with heavy suggestion like "is... like pair programming with an AI" or "is... a tool that helps you write better code" and even "is... like autocomplete but better".
+So for fun is going to be written with the co piloting mode ON 🙃 and when writing _GitHub copilot is..._ at the start of this article.
+I could see all the marketing pushed to me with _heavy suggestion_ like "is... like pair programming with an AI" or "is... a tool that helps you write better code" and even "is... like autocomplete but better".
 Which is a bit too much of self-promotion right of the bat!